DPS-Dev-Team/azure-content/ITPro/Linux/CommonTasks/LinuxVHDCommonTask.md

-﻿<properties linkid="manage-linux-common-task-upload-vhd" urlDisplayName="Upload a VHD" pageTitle="Create and upload a Linux VHD in Windows Azure" title="Create and upload a Linux VHD in Windows Azure" metaKeywords="Azure VHD, uploading Linux VHD" Description="Learn to create and upload a Windows Azure virtual hard disk (VHD) that has the Linux operating system." metaCanonical="" disqusComments="1" umbracoNaviHide="0" writer="kathydav" editor="tysonn" manager="jeffreyg"/>
+﻿<properties linkid="manage-linux-common-task-upload-vhd" urlDisplayName="Upload a VHD" pageTitle="Create and upload a Linux VHD in Windows Azure" title="Create and upload a Linux VHD in Windows Azure" metaKeywords="Azure VHD, uploading Linux VHD" description="Learn to create and upload a Windows Azure virtual hard disk (VHD) that has the Linux operating system." metaCanonical="" disqusComments="1" umbracoNaviHide="0" writer="kathydav" editor="tysonn" manager="jeffreyg"/>